dieguits/resumeDiego/README.md

-# resumeDiego
+## Resume Diego Perez

-My resume with portfolio and some information about me as a Software Developer
+- This is a small html with my information as a Software Engineer.
+- I am showing you my resume as portfolio with information about me.